mebeim/aoc/2020/README.md

 We know that each recipe contains at least the listed allergens, but it could also contain more allergens which are not explicitly listed.
-Given our input, we must determine which ingredients are safe and definitely *don't* contain allergens, and count the number of times any of those ingredients appears in the menu.
+Given our input, we must determine which ingredients are safe and definitely *don't* contain allergens, and count the number of times any of those ingredients appear in the menu.

 Our task is not obvious, but we can understand it better through an example.